Benefits Of Play Therapy For Kids

 Child-centered play therapy from school counselors or a licensed mental health professional can allow children to feel and express complex emotions and thoughts using nonverbal and universal means of expression.
 Child development psychologist Jean Piaget observed that young children were not often capable of expressing complex motives, feelings, and thoughts, as their brains were still developing the capability of abstract thought.

-1. Creating a safe space
+1. Play therapy for kids can create a safe space

 2. Build self-esteem